BNP Paribas Asset Management

 How did you get into your job?

 After graduating from my bachelor’s degree, I knew I wanted to work in financial services, and as a result, I decided to complete further study with a master’s degree in financial management.
 During this time, I researched several fields in the industry and discovered the asset management sector through the investment 20/20 website.
 I found asset management particularly appealing due to the morally rewarding element of helping people grow their pensions.
-I then decided to apply for the vacant trainee position at BNP Paribas and successfully secured a role as an Investment Intern.
+I then decided to apply for the vacant trainee position at BNP Paribas and successfully secured a role as an Investment Trainee.

 What are your future aspirations?

 I would like to be the founder of a social impact private equity fund by 2030.
 To achieve this, I will first need to gain more knowledge on investment management through qualifications such as the IMC and CFA.
 I will also need at least 5 years of experience managing client’s assets in a front office investment role.

 How would you sum up your Investment20/20 experience?